Wanclouds/wanclouds-vpc-plus/migrating-iks-cluster.md

 {:experimental: .experimental}
 {:table: .aria-labeledby="caption"}

-# Migrating classic IBM Cloud Kubernetes Service or Red Hat OpenShift cluster to VPC
+# Migrating classic {{site.data.keyword.cloud_notm}} Kubernetes Service or {{site.data.keyword.redhat_openshift_notm}} cluster to VPC
 {: #migrate-classic-kubernetes-red-hat-openshift-cluster}

-You can migrate your classic {{site.data.keyword.containerlong}} or {{site.data.keyword.redhat_openshift_full}} cluster to VPC by using the VPC+ tool for clusters that are deployed in a single data center.
-You can also migrate multiple data centers to a multizone region.
-VPC+ discovers both the classic and {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.redhat_openshift_notm}} resources and components.
+You can migrate your classic {{site.data.keyword.containerlong}} or {{site.data.keyword.redhat_openshift_full}} cluster to VPC by using the {{site.data.keyword.vpc-plus-migration}} tool for clusters that are deployed in a single data center.
+You can also migrate multiple data centers to a multizone region. {{site.data.keyword.vpc-plus-migration}} discovers both the classic and {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.redhat_openshift_notm}} resources and components.
 Along with the other resources and workloads running within Kubernetes, see the following list for some of the components and resources that are discovered:

 * Worker nodes and pools
 * PODs